Ringil/Comic-Viewer/README.md

 #Hotkeys
 Good News!
 Although the interface is just a label currently, you can now actually go back and forth through the pages by using a few hotkeys.

-Next Page: Spacebar or Enter or Click on the current page/image
+Next Page: Spacebar or Enter

 Previous Page: Backspace